PTX1991/SDWebImage/Docs/HowToUse.md

 ### Using Asynchronous Image Caching Independently

-It is also possible to use the async based image cache store independently. `SDImageCache` maintains a memory cache and an optional disk cache.
+It is also possible to use the async based image cache store independently. `TXImageCache` maintains a memory cache and an optional disk cache.
 Disk cache write operations are performed asynchronous so it doesn't add unnecessary latency to the UI.

-The `SDImageCache` class provides a singleton instance for convenience but you can create your own instance if you want to create separated cache namespace.
+The `TXImageCache` class provides a singleton instance for convenience but you can create your own instance if you want to create separated cache namespace.

 To lookup the cache, you use the `queryDiskCacheForKey:done:` method.
 If the method returns nil, it means the cache